pingcap/docs/br/backup-storage-gcs.md

 ---
-title: Back up and Restore Data on Google Cloud Storage Using BR
+title: Back Up and Restore Data on Google Cloud Storage Using BR
 summary: Learn how to use BR to back up and restore data on Google Cloud Storage.
 ---

-# Back up and Restore Data on Google Cloud Storage Using BR
+# Back Up and Restore Data on Google Cloud Storage Using BR

 The Backup & Restore (BR) tool supports using Google Cloud Storage (GCS) as the external storage for backing up and restoring data.